-- Using the standard modification waterfall, if the NPV result for the modification scenario is greater than the NPV result for no modification, the result is deemed "positive" and the servicer must offer the modification. - If the NPV result for no modification is greater than the NPV result for the modification scenario using the standard modification waterfall, the modification result is deemed "negative" and the servicer has the option of performing the modification in its discretion.
-For mortgages serviced on behalf of a third-party investor for which the modification result is deemed "negative," however, the servicer may not perform the modification without express permission of the investor. - With respect to loans with a mark-to-market LTV ratio greater than 115 percent, if the NPV result for the proposed modification generated by applying the alternative modification waterfall is positive, servicers are encouraged, but are not required, to perform a loan modification utilizing PRA, even in instances where the NPV result from the standard modification waterfall is negative or is less positive than the NPV result generated by application of the alternative modification waterfall.
+- Using the standard modification waterfall, if the NPV result for the modification scenario is greater than the NPV result for no modification, the result is deemed "positive" and the servicer must offer the modification. - Using the applicable standard modification waterfall, if the NPV result for the modification scenario is greater than the NPV result for no modification, the result is deemed "positive".
+If the NPV result for no modification is greater than the NPV result for the modification scenario using the applicable standard modification waterfall, the modification result is deemed "negative" and the servicer has the option of performing the modification in its discretion.
+For mortgages serviced on behalf of a third-party investor for which the modification result is deemed "negative," however, the servicer may not perform the modification without express permission of the investor... - If there is a positive NPV result under the HAMP Tier 1 standard modification waterfall, the servicer must offer the HAMP Tier 1 TPP regardless of the HAMP Tier 2 NPV result. - If there is a negative NPV result under the HAMP Tier 1 standard modification waterfall and the investor has authorized a different threshold, or the modification has excessive forbearance and the investor has authorized the service to exceed the forbearance limit, the servicer may offer the HAMP Tier 1 TPP. - If the borrower is not offered a HAMP Tier 1 TPP and is NPV positive under the HAMP Tier 2 standard modification waterfall, the servicer must offer the HAMP Tier 2 TPP. - If there is a negative NPV result under the HAMP Tier 2 standard modification waterfall, the servicer may, based on investor guidance, offer the HAMP Tier 2 TPP. - With respect to loans with a mark-to-market LTV ratio greater than 115 percent, if the NPV result for the proposed modification generated by applying the applicable alternative modification waterfall is positive, servicers are encouraged, but are not required, to perform a loan modification utilizing PRA, even in instances where the NPV result from the applicable standard modification waterfall is negative or is less positive than the NPV result generated by application of the applicable alternative modification waterfall.

-If a modification is not pursued when the NPV result is "negative," the servicer must send a Non-Approval Notice and consider the borrower for other foreclosure prevention options, including alternative modification programs, DILs, and short sale programs.
+If a modification is not pursued when (i) under both HAMP Tier 1 and Tier 2, the NPV results were "negative" or (ii) the borrower was considered only for HAMP Tier 2 and the NPV result iswas "negative," the servicer must send a Non-Approval Notice and consider the borrower for other foreclosure prevention options, including alternative modification programs, DILs, and short sale programsHAFA.